Fabio-A-Sa/Privago/milestone_1_report.md

 The words "staff" and "service" were significant contributors.
 This emphasizes the critical role that hotel staff play in the overall guest experience.
 From warm welcomes at the reception desk to prompt and efficient room service, exceptional staff service can elevate a stay.
 Queries such as `"hotel with a helpful staff"` and `"affordable room service"` could be instrumental in identifying hotels that excel in providing exceptional service to their guests.

 Another one of the foremost considerations in hotel selection is the quality of the room and its amenities.
 Words like "room," "bed," and "bathroom" featured prominently in our Word Cloud [Figure 2], underscoring the importance of these aspects to travelers.
-Queries related to "room"/"bed" quality or "bathroom" sanitation can guide travelers to accommodations that prioritize comfort and cleanliness.
+Queries related to "room with comforatble bed" or "room with clean bathroom" can guide travelers to accommodations that prioritize comfort and cleanliness.

 ## 6 - Conclusions and Future work